PaulWorm/DGApy/README.md

 - [Maximum entropy analytic continuation](https://www.sciencedirect.com/science/article/pii/S0010465522002387)
 - [DMFT impurity solver](https://www.sciencedirect.com/science/article/abs/pii/S0010465518303217?via%3Dihub)

-In case you use this code, please consider citing my thesis and the relevant papers.
-A bibtex file (dga_bib.md) containing all the references is included in the root directory for your convenience.
+In case you use this code, please cite it.
+Please also consider citing my thesis and the relevant papers.
+A bibtex file (dga_bib. md) containing all the references is included in the root directory for your convenience.

 ## Publications using DGApy